UFC Fight Night: Stephens vs. Choi: Predictions & Analysis

 A few statistical edges stand out.
 Clark throws significantly more leather — a 3.6 sig. strike per minute gap.
 Clark is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Clark has tighter striking defense, making opponents miss more often.

-The Pick: Paige VanZant over Jessica-Rose Clark.
-The model gives VanZant a slight nod at 56% — this could easily go either way.
-The market implies 50% for Clark, but our model sees only 44%.
-That 5-point gap favoring VanZant is worth watching.
+The Pick: Jessica-Rose Clark over Paige VanZant.
+The model gives Clark a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Clark at 50% implied while our model sees 58% — a 8-point disagreement that could signal value.

 Kamaru Usman vs Emil Meek